Someone keeping you up at night?

 In the morning the technologist will test and then remove the sensors.
 You may be asked to fill out a morning questionnaire that asks about the quality of your sleep and your experience in the sleep center.
 The in-lab study is complete once you are awake and the sensors have been removed.

 Once the study is complete, the data is forwarded to and interpreted by the clinic’s medical director, Melisa A. Coaker, M.A., M.D.
-Once the data is interpreted, a diagnostic interpretation report is sent back to the ordering Family Medicine provider.
+Once the data is interpreted, results from the study will be shared with your primary care provider.

 Hours of Operation